-The Department of Education added insult to injury by providing just thirty days for higher education experts, reformes, and critics to comment on the new regulations.
-Under normal circumstances, that might be sufficient time but in the midst of a national crisis, it almost looks like Secretary DeVos does not want any comments.
+The Department of Education added insult to injury by providing just thirty days for higher education experts, reformers, and critics to comment on the new regulations.
+Under normal circumstances that might be sufficient time, but in the midst of a national crisis, it almost looks like Secretary DeVos does not want any comments.

 Perhaps a better solution would be for Congress to take the matter out of Besty DeVos’s two trusted hands and define distance instruction in the Phase IV recovery bill.
 Congress could make the negotiators’ definition of distance learning (minus the whatever at least one accreditor says goes loophole) effective now, thus protecting all the students who may be learning online next fall, and leave room for the next administration’s Secretary of Education (fingers crossed) to implement regulations that ensure online education is actual education and doesn’t exacerbate inequity in teaching and learning.

 We’re at a critical moment for online learning.
 Now is not the time for April Fool’s Day jokes from Secretary Betsy DeVos.